olindner/Henry-and-the-Blue-Pencil/README.md

-# Henry and the Blue Pencil
+# Henry and the Blue Pencil (Virtual Reality Game)
-(Virtual Reality) Henry goes on an adventure with his magic blue pencil, drawing whatever he wants into reality!
+Henry goes on an adventure with his magic blue pencil, drawing whatever he wants into reality!
 But will he return safely home before his mother returns?

 **Controls for Oculus Touch**